Justice condemns Gilberto Barros to prison for homophobia - 08/16/2022 - Mônica Bergamo

 And he continued: “I don’t have anything against it, but I also vomit.
 I’m a person, even more coming from the countryside.
 Nowadays, if you want to do it in front of me, do it.
 Get them both, but do it”.

-Gilberto Barros’ defense confirmed his statement, but denied the accusation.
+The defense of Gilberto Barros confirmed his speech, but denied the accusation.
 The lawyers also said that the presenter was embarrassed by the situation, “because he always used his art or craft to improve the country”.

 They also stated that, “because of his Italian blood, he tends to talk a lot”, but “he never intended to incite violence”.